-Job Posting: Assistant Professor
+Job Posting: Assistant Professor - Experimental Particle Physics

-The Department of Physics at Drexel University invites applications for a tenure-track position in experimental Condensed Matter Physics.
+The Department of Physics at Drexel University invites applications for a tenure-track faculty position in the area of experimental particle physics.
 The appointment is anticipated to be at the Assistant Professor level starting on September 1, 2014.
 Drexel University is a research institution ranked in the top 100 among PhD granting universities according to US News & World Report.
 Drexel is located in a cosmopolitan urban environment.
 Applications received by February 1, 2014 will receive full consideration.